5 Days, 5 Ways: How to Wear a Camp Collar Shirt

 Up to your neck in summer style

-You may not be familiar with the camp collar shirt by name, but I bet you’ve definitely seen it.
-The casual warm weather shirt has been claimed as an off-duty favorite by stylish guys from James Bond to Chris Pine.
+You may not be familiar with the camp collar shirt by name.
+But!
+I bet you’ve definitely seen one.
+Maybe even worn one!
+This casual warm weather shirt has been claimed as an off-duty favorite by stylish guys from James Bond to Chris Pine.

-You may recognize the collar from a Hawaiian shirt.
+Oh that?
+You may think when you see one.
+That’s a Hawaiian shirt.
 But guys, it’s so much more.
+Let me explain.

 What is a camp collar shirt, anyway?

 A style staple of the 1950’s, camp collar shirts are characterized by their lack of collar band (making the collar a little floppy), short sleeves, and a loose, straight-cut fit.

 Solid whites and blues are always a safe bet, of course, but feel free to opt for a fun, nostalgic print.
 After all, this style of shirt is strictly for play.

 As you can see from the screenshot above, pulled from the current camp collar shirt offerings on East Dane, there’s so many ways to wear this shirt.
 Think: chinos, jeans and even shorts.
 Best left untucked, the camp collar shirt looks equally stylish on an upcoming Summer Friday half-day, at a backyard barbecue, and at the bar.

 As our pal Peter Nguyen over at The Essential Man says, “Tag them in into any outfit that would call for a collared shirt and you’re golden.”